rossanx/akfs/docs/journal.md

 following steps:

      **** CODE IN 16 BITS WITH THE PROCESSOR IN REAL-MODE ****

+     FIRST STEP: DISABLE INTERRUPTS.
+THIS IS IMPORTANT.
+IF YOU SWITCH TO PROTECTED-MODE WITHOUT DEFINING AN IVT, YOU WILL CRASH YOUR MACHINE.
+IF AN INTERRUPT IS RAISED AND YOU DONT'T HAVE AN INTERRUPT HANDLER FOR THAT, BEHAVIOR IS UNDEFINED.
+YOU COULD END UP EXECUTING WHATEVER GARBAGE THE PROCESSOR WOULD EVENTUALLY POINT TO!!!!
+SO:

+                     cli
+     NEXT:
+         ..some other stuff that you can check in the code...
+The important
+	 stuff:

      A - Create a GDT with at least 3 entries:
          -- Dummy entry (recommended by Intel)
          -- CODE SEGMENT entry